Plus a few prevention and safety tips

 The Spy App

 A spy app is a type of spyware that has to be installed on your iPhone.
 This could either be done by yourself or by a stranger who happens to get their hands on your phone.
 Before you freak out, the apps in the App Store don’t have spyware.
-Apple is really good at vetting for malicious apps, so they don’t make it through to the public.
+Apple is very good at vetting malicious apps, so they don’t make it through to the public.

 Instead, you will have had to download and install an app from a shady third-party website.
 This also means that your iPhone will have had to be jailbroken before anything can take place.
 So, if you’ve recently decided that an untrusted app looked too good to pass up, you may have inadvertently invited spyware onto your iPhone.